j-schreiber/js-sf-cli-plugin/messages/jsc.maintain.field-usage.analyse.md

 # summary

-Analyse the utilisation of custom and standard fields for one or more sobjects.
+Analyse the utilisation of fields for one or more sobjects.

 # description

-The analysis retrieves the total number of records for an sobject, then each filterable field is compared for how many records have a "non nullish" value.
-Not all fields can be analysed.
-You can find more information of analysable data types in the type column of output table.
+Retrieves the total number of records for an sobject, then each filterable field is analysed for how many records have a "non nullish" value.
+Not all fields can be analysed: You can find more information of analysable data types in the type column of output table.

 # flags.sobject.summary

-Provide one more sobjects to analyse.
+The name of an sobject to analyse.

 # flags.sobject.description

-Specify this flag multiple times to analyse multiple sobjects at the same time.
+Specify this flag multiple times to analyse multiple sobjects with a single command execution.
 Use the full API name of the object.

 # flags.target-org.summary

-Username or alias of the target org to analyse.
+Username or alias of the target org, where analysis is run.

 # flags.custom-fields-only.summary

-Only to only analyse custom fields.
+Specify this flag to only analyse custom fields.

 # flags.custom-fields-only.description

-If omitted, the engine analyses both standard fields and custom fields of each object.
+If omitted, the command analyses both standard fields and custom fields of each object.

 # examples